Nikon Z7 Review

 Looking back at the 1-series and decade one of the mirrorless revolution

-By coincidence, mirrorless cameras themselves are also celebrating an anniversary this year.
-It's been a full decade now since Olympus and Panasonic made waves in mid-2008 by announcing their Micro Four Thirds mirrorless camera standard.
+By coincidence, mirrorless cameras themselves were also celebrating an anniversary last year.
+It was a full decade since Olympus and Panasonic made waves in mid-2008 by announcing their Micro Four Thirds mirrorless camera standard.
 Nikon responded some three years later in mid-2011, launching its own Nikon 1 mirrorless lineup.
 The 1-series cameras were groundbreaking in some respects, with the world's first hybrid autofocus system in an ILC thanks to on-chip phase detection pixels, and capable of almost legendary burst-shooting and video-capture performance.
 They also took good advantage of the size and weight advantages possible with mirrorless designs, being far sleeker and more compact than their DSLR brethren.

 Where the Nikon 1-series stumbled, though, was in the very place which allowed most of these other advantages: The sensor used in Nikon's early mirrorless models, while still huge in comparison to the compact cameras which were then just reaching their sales peak, was nevertheless relatively tiny when compared even to the APS-C sensors typically used in DSLRs at the time.
 While that sensor size allowed the small cameras and lenses for which the 1-series was known, as well as their incredible performance and autofocus, it also translated to a noticeable reduction in image quality versus larger-sensored rivals.
 Nikon put its heart and soul into the 1-series, but it still faded into the history books, underappreciated and unloved by most.